nditcommunity/ndit-code-of-conduct/code_of_conduct.md

 #### Elitism/Gatekeeping/Exclusion

 - We do not require our members to have an official diagnosis.
-This group focuses on supporting those who are neurodiverse and work in tech which.
+This group focuses on supporting those who are neurodivergent and work in tech which.
 Our community focus does not include neurotypical people but that is only a matter of focus, not exclusion.
-- There is not a universal "presentation" for any specific neurodiverse sub-group - behavioral, appearance, or philosophic outlooks.
+- There is not a universal "presentation" for any specific neurodivergent sub-group - behavioral, appearance, or philosophic outlooks.
 - We do not tolerate exclusion of people because they aren't {{insert clinical diagnosis here}} enough.

-### Racism / Sexism
+### Bigotry

-- Just…no.
+No undertones, comments, or slurs that target any marginalized communities, including but not limited to those targeting sex, gender identity, ethnicity, race, age, or disability.

 ### Violence